-Attached is a copy of the subject plan.
+Attached is a copy of the subject plan for public comments on issues that should be addressed in an Environmental Assessment.

-It has been deemed submitted as of this date and is under review for approval.
+It has been deem submitted as of this date and is under review for approval.

-Laura Christensen Plan Coordinator
+Henry Emembolu Plan Coordinator